 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

-I am a little lucky.
-I'm leaving for a trip soon!
-Not in Asia, this time.
-I'm flying west on the other side of the Atlantic to the Caribbean.
+I'm a lucky girl.
+I'm going on another trip soon!
+Not to Asia this time.
+I'm flying west, across the Atlantic, to the Caribbean.
 Destination: the Dominican Republic.

 This is not a personal trip, but a press trip.
 The tourism fair takes place at the end of January in Rennes and the Dominican Republic is the guest of honor.
-We are several journalists from different media to embark, this Thursday, from Nantes airport.
+We are several journalists of various media to embark, this Thursday, from the airport of Nantes.

-Yes I know.
-Spend a week in the sun in the heart of this polar winter, it is a lot more than enviable ...
-Ah!
-I will not complain.
-Boss in flip flops?
-I am for !
-In addition, said trip is oriented "tourism and nature".
+Yes, I know.
+Spending a week in the sun in the middle of this polar winter is a more than enviable fate...
+Ah, I'm not going to complain.
+Working in flip-flops?
+I'm all for it!
+Besides, this trip is oriented "tourism and nature".
 Too hard.

 A first trip, nine years ago

-I have been to the Dominican Republic nine years ago for the holidays.
-I had flown and snubbed the formulas "todo-incluido".
-Without seeing much more of the country, to tell the truth, that these tourists adepts tour operators and resorts, which I thought I was so different at the time...
+I already went to the Dominican Republic, nine years ago, for vacations.
+I had taken a dry flight and snubbed the "todo-incluido" packages.
+Without seeing much more of the country, to say the truth, than these tourists adept of tour operators and resorts, from which I thought I was so different, at the time...

-I visited the capital Santo Domingo, and then put me on the side of Las Terrenas, on the peninsula of Samana.
-In short, a pure relaxing stay.
+I visited the capital Santo Domingo, and then I went to Las Terrenas, on the peninsula of Samana.
+In short, a pure farniente stay.

-I had a little dive, too.
-But this time, it would surprise me that I find time to make bubbles under water.
+I'd been diving a bit, too.
+But this time, I doubt I'd find time to blow bubbles underwater.

-The most memorable memory I have kept of this distant stay in the Dominican Republic is music.
+The most important memory I have from this long stay in the Dominican Republic is the music.
 Omnipresent.
-At every street corner, in stalls, restaurants, bars, cars.
-Not a place without a sound that pulse merengue, bachata or reggaeton...
-I found it very strange, on my return to France, to no longer hear resonant music in the streets.
+On every street corner, in the shops, the restaurants, the bars, the cars.
+Not a place without a sound system that beats merengue, bachata or reggaeton...
+I found it very strange, when I came back to France, not to hear any music in the streets.

-I'm leaving.
+So I leave.
 Too happy to change horizon, to cross an ocean.
 To be far away, somewhere else, not at home...
 How I like it!

-In addition, it is downright new on this blog: it will be my first story of an "organized" trip, my very first chronicles on a non-Asian journey!
-Bugger.
+Moreover, it's something totally new on this blog: this will be my very first account of an "organized" trip, my very first chronicles on a non-Asian journey!
+Wow.
 It would be almost intimidating.